mannam95/fastapi-poc/docs/01-architecture.md

 - **Consistent environments**: Same environment for all developers
 - **Dependency isolation**: Services run in isolated containers
 - **Simple orchestration**: Docker Compose for local development
+- **Image size**: The production image is built with a multi-stage build to reduce the size of the final image.

 ## Key Technologies